-A wind turbine will undergo a range of inspections throughout its entire useful life: from the quality assurance inspection at production and installation, planned preventative maintenance scheduled over the typical five to 10 year warranty period, end-of-warranty inspection for maintenance, repair and overhaul of new components and structure; all the way to non-routine occasional extension of lifetime assessments based on condition monitoring reports.
+A wind turbine will undergo a range of inspections throughout its entire useful life: from the quality assurance inspection at production and installation, planned preventative maintenance scheduled over the typical five to 10-year warranty period, end-of-warranty inspection for maintenance, repair, and overhaul of new components and structure; all the way to non-routine occasional extension of lifetime assessments based on condition monitoring reports.

 The robotic deployment of Eddyfi Technologies’ NDT sensors enables an all-in-one solution for deeper analysis.
-For example, phased array ultrasonic testing can be performed on composite blades with the Silverwing R-Scan Array (download our eBook on robotics for NDT data collection to take a closer look).
-The Eddyfi Sharck probe can be used to inspect carbon steel welds for surface-breaking cracks.
-Our robotic crawlers can access the T-joint construction welds found on offshore wind installations for assessment by Total Focusing Method, or TFM, with the M2M Gekko®.
-Subsea, Inuktun robotic crawlers have had great success mobilizing Alternating Current Field Measurement, or ACFM®, devices for structural weld inspections.
+For example, phased array ultrasonic testing (PAUT) can be performed on composite blades with Eddyfi Technologies range of semi-automated scanners NDT Sweeper, NDT Paintbrush & LYNCS™, download our eBook on robotics for NDT data collection or visit our Eddyfi Academy to take a closer look.
+The Sharck™ probe can be used to inspect carbon steel welds for surface-breaking cracks.
+Our robotic crawlers can access the T-joint construction welds found on offshore wind installations for assessment by total focusing method, or TFM, with the Gekko®.
+Subsea, Inuktun robotic crawlers have had great success mobilizing alternating current field Measurement, or ACFM®, devices for structural weld inspections.

-Beyond NDT, we have developed an OnSpec Custom Solution to fill composite holes with epoxy robotically instead of sending humans into the turbine blade.
+Beyond NDT, we have developed an OnSpec custom solution to fill composite holes with epoxy robotically instead of sending humans into the turbine blade.

 Eddyfi Technologies’ robotic platforms are regularly used for tooling and other bespoke remote operations.
-Numerous adaptations of the MaggHD platform have enabled clients to overcome specific challenges never possible before.
+Numerous adaptations of the VersaTrax platform have enabled clients to overcome specific challenges never possible before.
 Proven in the renewable energy sector, the true potential of this technology is green.

 We invite you to contact our experts to discuss your specific requirements for robotic deployment that empowers safer, more productive, and sustainable operations today.